Campus Security Awareness Campaign 2018

 Information Security Office

-If you don't catch the phish, the phish will catch you.
-Don't fall victim to a phishing attack.
+Shop Safe Online.
 Learn more.
-[Link "Learn more." to your institution's information security department page or NCSA's tips and resources for spam and phishing [https://staysafeonline.org/stay-safe-online/online-safety-basics/spam-and-phishing/].]
+[Link "Learn more." to your institution's information security department page or NCSA's online shopping tips and resources.]

 Embed or Share Videos

 Online Shopping Tips | FTC (3:28 min)